 In Re: Tobacco Litigation (Personal Injury Cases), Case No. 00-C-5000, Circuit Court, West Virginia, Ohio County (case filed 01/18/00).
 Although not technically a class action, the court consolidated approximately 750 individual smoker actions that were pending prior to 2001 for trial of certain "common" issues.
-Liggett was severed from trial of the consolidated action.
+Liggett was severed from that trial.
 In May 2013, the jury rejected all but one of the plaintiffs' claims against the non-Liggett defendants, finding in favor of plaintiffs on the claim that ventilated filter cigarettes between 1964 and July 1, 1969 should have included instructions on how to use them.
-The court entered judgment in October 2013, dismissing all claims against the non-Liggett defendants except the ventilated filter claim on behalf of 30 plaintiffs.
-Subsequently, these claims were settled by the non-Liggett defendants.
-In May 2016, the trial court ruled that the case could proceed against Liggett notwithstanding the outcome of the first phase of the trial against the non-Liggett defendants.
-In December 2017, the court ordered plaintiffs' counsel to confirm all remaining plaintiffs with claims against Liggett.
-The court further agreed that it would entertain a renewed motion by Liggett regarding the impact of the final judgment in favor of co-defendants on the claims against Liggett and whether those claims are barred by the doctrine of collateral estoppel.
-In 2017 Liggett moved to dismiss a number of plaintiffs' claims on various grounds.
-The court granted the motions as to approximately 25 plaintiffs and reserved ruling as to other claims until additional discovery is provided by plaintiffs.
-The Phase I Common Issues trial is set starting August 12, 2019.
-It is currently estimated that Liggett could be a defendant in approximately 55 individual cases.
+In October 2013, the court entered judgment dismissing all claims against the non-Liggett defendants except the ventilated filter claim on behalf of 30 plaintiffs.
+Subsequently, those claims were settled by the non-Liggett defendants.
+In May 2016, the trial court ruled that the case could proceed against Liggett, notwithstanding the outcome of the first phase of the trial against the non-Liggett defendants.
+In June 2019, Liggett reached a tentative settlement of the litigation.
+As a result, all further proceedings in the case have been stayed.